joelouthan/Theologicus/src/pastorals/2-timothy1-8-12.md

 But because Christ has suffered for us, so too we are going to suffer for the sake of his name:

->Romans 8:16-18 (CSB) The Spirit himself testifies together with our spirit that we are God’s children, 17 and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.
+>Romans 8:16-18 The Spirit himself testifies together with our spirit that we are God’s children, 17 and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.
 18 For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us.

 We have a temporary moment here on earth.
 Do you want to make it easy or do you want to suffer for the sake of the gospel?
 Would you actually want to do something that would change the eternal destination of every one around you?
 That you saw that person--your family member, your friend, you spouse, your kid, you co-worker, your neighbor, your enemy--and hope and pray and ask God that you would get to see them again in the presence of God worshipping God for all of our days?